kelu124/echomods/include/ppt_presUS.md

 ## Objective

-The objective of this project is to propose an open-source, low-cost dev-kit ultrasound imaging  to allow scientists, academics, hackers, makers or OSHW fans to hack their way to ultrasound imaging.
+The objective of this project is to propose an open-source, low-cost dev-kit ultrasound imaging __to allow scientists, academics, hackers, makers or open hardware fans to hack ultrasound imaging__.

 ## Bases of ultrasound imaging